 PepsiCo and PBG each filed its required HSR notification and report form with respect to the merger on September 11, 2009 and each of PepsiCo and PAS filed their required HSR notification and report form with respect to the PAS merger on September 11, 2009, in each case, commencing the initial 30-day waiting period.
 On October 9, 2009, PepsiCo withdrew its PBG and PAS notification and report forms effective October 13, 2009 and refiled them on October 15, 2009 in order to allow more time for the staff of the FTC, the agency reviewing the merger and the PAS merger, to review the proposed transactions.
 On November 10, 2009, PepsiCo announced that it had again withdrawn its PBG and PAS notification and report forms to give the FTC more time to review the proposed transactions and plans to refile at the appropriate time.
-PepsiCo, PBG and PAS are working cooperatively with the FTC and, as of the date of this proxy statement/prospectus, expect to close each of the merger and the PAS merger by the end of the first quarter of 2010.
+PepsiCo, PBG and PAS are working cooperatively with the FTC and, as of the date of this proxy statement/prospectus, PepsiCo believes it can consummate its acquisitions of PBG and PAS by the end of the first quarter of 2010 without a "Second Request" being issued by the FTC, and without the imposition of any remedy which would have a material adverse effect on PepsiCo or the benefits of the contemplated transactions.